DvlPrSujalPatel/React-Course-Udemy/Readme.md

-# This is the Code of Hitesh choudhary react course followed by me you can use it as notes
+# This repository Hitesh choudhary react course followed by me you can use it as notes